adithsd/SECURE_LINK_ANALYZER/README.md

-# 🔍 Malicious Link Checker
+# 🔍 SECURE LINK ANALYZER

 A Flask web application that uses machine learning to predict whether a given URL is **malicious** or **legitimate** based on historical features.